MarcinKadziolka/sarcasm-detection/README.md

-# Sarcasm Detection in News Headlines
+# Sarcasm Detection Using Transformer-Based Methods: A Review
 ## Overview

 Sarcasm detection is a challenging task in natural language processing (NLP), with applications in online communication, sentiment analysis, and virtual assistants.